A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

 Several works take advantage of specific behavior of expanding and uniformly hyperbolic maps, e.g., the \emph{Markov property}, to build specially-tailored finite-rank approximations: see, e.g., the representative works \cite{froyland1997computer, froyland2007ulam} and the book chapters \cite[Chapters 6-7]{ding2010statistical}.
 We highlight \cite{froyland1997computer} in particular, where for piecewise expanding maps a discretization scheme is demonstrated to converge in a single norm topology, c.f. the discussion in Section \ref{subsec:abstractHouseholderIntro} above.
 This state of affairs is not typical of `most' discretization schemes, however, and relies crucially on the Markov property of the mapping -- something that the approach in this manuscript does not explicitly use.

 Other discretization schemes are possible, e.g., Lagrange interpolation in the case of holomorphic dynamics \cite{bandtlow2020lagrange}, mollifying the transfer operator using external stochastic forcing \cite{baladi1993spectra, dellnitz1999approximation}, or Galerkin truncation \cite{froyland2014detecting,wormell2019spectral}.
 Our own discretization scheme for analytic expanding maps, presented in Section \ref{sec:analyticframework}, is of Galerkin-type.
-An entirely different approach is possible via cycle expansions of periodic orbits-- see, e.g., \cite{artuso1990recycling,artuso1990recycling2,pollicott2000computing}.
+An entirely different approach is possible via cycle expansions of periodic orbits-- see, e.g., \cite{artuso1990recycling,artuso1990recycling2,pollicott2000computing} {or the recent book chapter \cite{jenkinson2024dynamical}.}

 In rare cases, resonances can be exactly solved, as is the case for Blaschke products \cite{slipantschuk2013analytic, slipantschuk2017complete, slipantschuk2022resonances} or linear pseudo-Anosov flows \cite{faure2019ruelle}, but this situation is atypical, and usually the best one can hope for is some sort of approximation.